cfengine/documentation/enterprise-cfengine-guide/hub_administration/extending-query-builder.markdown

 **Structure:**

 Each element has a key and a value.
 When you  create your own JSON element please use a unique key.
-THe value is a JSON object, please see explanations below.
+The value is a JSON object, please see explanations below.

 * **TableID** *(string)*
     Table id, can be the same as main element key, should be unique.
 * **Keys** *(json)*
     Table keys, describe there primary key, emp.: `{'primary_key': 'HostKey'}`
-* **label** *(string)*
+* **Label** *(string)*
     Label contains a table's name that will be shown on the UI.
 Not necessary to use a real table name, it can be an alias for better representation.
 * **Fields** *(json)*
-    Json object that contains table columns.
+    JSON object that contains table columns.

  **Fields structure:**

-Fields object is presented as JSON, where key is unique table's key and value is json representation of table column properties:
+Fields object is presented as JSON, where key is unique table's key and value is JSON representation of table column properties:

 * **name** *(string)*